Belief overview

 Annihilationism or final destruction of the wicked

-The final punishment is understood as definitive destruction, not endless conscious torment.
+Final punishment is understood as definitive destruction, not unending conscious torment.

 61%